se-rwth/se-rwth.github.io/_pages/research/Cyber-Physical-Systems.md

 We discuss this in [[BR12b]](#BR12b) based on our experiences in building such a car and using sophisticated simulation techniques for the context of autonomous robots (cars).
+[[KKR19]](#KKR19) furthermore contains a discussion of how to model and simulate dynamic architectures of cooporative systems, such as convois of cars, which through their movement dynamically adapt their communication topology themselves.

 Moreover,
 fully automatic simulation of the cyber-physical contexts of cars and fully automatic checking of the robots' behavior leads to an highly